HazyResearch/ThunderKittens/README.md

 * Data types: (Register + shared) * (tiles + vectors), all parameterized by layout, type, and size.
 * Operations for manipulating these objects.

-Therefore, the best way t learn ThunderKittens is to start looking into code and run the kernels yourself!
+Therefore, the best way to learn ThunderKittens is to start looking into kernels and run the them yourself!
 We have a step-by-step, educational kernel series on matrix multiplication under [kernels/gemm/educational](kernels/gemm/educational).

 Once you get used to its APIs, there are still a few sharp edges that you might encounter if you don’t know what’s going on under the hood.
-So, we do recommend giving this manual a good read before sitting down to write a kernel -- it’s not too long, we promise!
+So, we do recommend giving this manual a good read before sitting down to write a serious kernel -- it’s not too long, we promise!

 #### NVIDIA’s Programming Model

 To understand ThunderKittens, it will help to begin by reviewing a bit of how NVIDIA’s programming model works, as NVIDIA provides a few different “scopes” to think about when writing parallel code.

-1. Thread -- this is the level of doing work on an individual bit of data, like a floating point multiplication.
+1. **Thread**: this is the level of doing work on an individual bit of data, like a floating point multiplication.
 A thread has up to 256 32-bit registers it can access every cycle.
-2. Warp -- 32 threads make a warp.
+2. **Warp**: 32 threads make a warp.
 This is the level at which instructions are issued by the hardware.
 It’s also the base (and default) scope from which ThunderKittens operates; most ThunderKittens programming happens here.
-3. Warpgroup -- 4 warps make a warpgroup.
+3. **Warpgroup**: 4 warps make a warpgroup.
 This is the level from which asynchronous warpgroup matrix multiply-accumulate instructions are issued.
 (We really wish we could ignore this level, but you unfortunately need it for the H100.)
 Correspondingly, many matrix multiply and memory operations are supported at the warpgroup level.
-4. Block -- N warps make a block, which is the level that shares “shared memory” in the CUDA programming model.
+4. **Block**: N warps make a block, which is the level that shares “shared memory” in the CUDA programming model.
 In ThunderKittens, N is often 8.
-5. Grid -- M blocks make a grid, where M should be equal to (or slightly less) than a multiple of the number of SMs on the GPU to avoid tail effects.
+5. **Grid**: M blocks make a grid, where M should be equal to (or slightly less) than a multiple of the number of SMs on the GPU to avoid tail effects.
 ThunderKittens does not touch the grid scope except through helping initialize TMA descriptors.

-“Register” objects exist at the level of warps -- their contents is split amongst the threads of the warp.
+“Register” objects exist at the level of warps; their contents are split amongst the threads of the warp.
 Register objects include:

 * Register tiles, declared as the `kittens::rt` struct in `src/register_tile/rt.cuh`.
 Kittens provides a few useful wrappers -- for example, a 32 row, 16 column, row-layout bfloat16 register tile can be declared as `kittens::rt_bf<32,16>;` -- row-layout is implicit by default.
 * Register vectors, which are associated with register tiles.
 They come in three flavors: naive, aligned, and orthogonal.
-What's going on under the hood is a bit too complicated for a readme, but what you need to know is that the naive layout is used for when you expect to do lots of compute on vectors (like a layernorm), and otherewise you should just instantiate column or row vectors depending on how you want to interact with a tile, and let TK take care of the layout for you.
+What's going on under the hood is a bit too complicated for a readme, but what you need to know is that the naive layout is used for when you expect to do lots of compute on vectors (like a layernorm), and otherwise you should just instantiate column or row vectors depending on how you want to interact with a tile, and let TK take care of the layout for you.
 Column vectors are used to reduce or map across tile rows (it's a single column of the tile), and row vectors reduce and map across tile columns (a single row of the tile).
 For example, to hold the sum of the rows of the tile declared above, we would create a `kittens::rt_bf<32,16>::col_vec;`

 In contrast, “Shared” objects exist at the level of the block, and sit only in shared memory.